Gift Ideas for Foster and Adopted Children

 I’m a big believer, however, that the joy and fun we once knew can be restored when we do things our way and do them in a way that works for our family, regardless of what anyone else says or thinks.

-What doesn’t work!
+What doesn’t work

-The “traditional” gifts of toys, games, electronics, and cash that so many kids think they want or need or that everyone HAS to have don’t usually work for us.
-Even though our sweeties want (and often demand) the latest and greatest of everything, they frequently also lack any sense of responsibility or gratitude when it comes to actually using what they receive or properly caring for those items.
-They are also very triggered by “stuff” and have no idea what to do with those items after the novelty of the moment wears off.
+The “traditional” gifts of toys, games, electronics, and cash that so many kids think they want or need don’t usually work for us and frequently end in utter disaster rather than being something meaningful and good.
+Even though our sweeties want (and often demand) the latest and greatest of everything, they lack the developmental skills necessary to actually use the items.
+They also lack the responsibility and sense of gratitude needed to appreciate or properly caring for these items.

 As a result, most games foster a very unhealthy level of competition rather than fun and the pieces are often scattered from here to next year the first time the kids are left to their own devices to play them.
 Most toys (including cars, trucks, baby dolls, and barbies) are either destroyed, traded, abused, or aren’t developmentally appropriate for my kids.
 This has created a lot of stress over the years, too.
 They also lose interest in most toys fairly quickly simply because they don’t know what to do with them.
 They were deprived of play in their early years and to this day still don’t know how to actually play, use a toy, or even how to properly care for what they receive.